ValyriaTear/ValyriaTear/README.md

 - **Run** the build: `ninja`

 Note: To update the translation files, run: `ninja update-pot`

+#### Code::Blocks

+A quite outdated [Code::Blocks](http://www.codeblocks.org/) project file is also provided when compiling under Windows.
+In that case, you might need the dependencies and headers files that can be downloaded [here](https://sourceforge.net/projects/valyriatear/files/win32-depends/valyriatear-win32-depends-sdl1.2-2014-12-11.zip/download).

 #### Microsoft Visual C++ 2013 and later